The winner will perform a concerto movement as a soloist with the UC Davis Symphony Orchestra on our June 1, 2019, concert.

 All applicants must bring 3 (three) copies of the music they will be performing for the Jury.

-All applicants must fill out the following application form, have it approved and signed by their instrument teacher and leave it at the General Music Office to the attention of Prof. Baldini by April 13, 2018.
+All applicants must fill out the following application form, have it approved and signed by their instrument teacher and leave it at the Main Music Office (Room 112, Music Building) to the attention of Prof. Baldini by April 1, 2019.

 The panel will consist of two faculty members from the music department, as well as the music director of the UCDSO.